 Seizure for Forfeiture in Manatee County, FL

-In the Circuit Court for the Twelfth Judicial Circuit in Manatee County and Sarasota County, Administrative Order No. 2016-15 sets out the uniform procedures for forfeitures of personal property.
+The Circuit Court for the Twelfth Judicial Circuit in Manatee County created Administrative Order No. 2016-15 to establish uniform procedures for forfeitures of personal property.

-The attorneys at Sammis Law Firm are familiar with the tactics used by law enforcement agencies in Manatee County or Sarasota County, FL, when they seize for forfeiture U.S. Currency (cash or money), motor vehicles, or vessels.
+The attorneys at Sammis Law Firm are familiar with the tactics used by law enforcement agencies in Manatee County when they seize U.S. Currency (cash or money), cryptocurrency (Bitcoin) motor vehicles, or vessels.

-The Florida Contraband Forfeiture Act sets forth the procedural requirements governing the forfeiture of contraband articles in Florida Statute §§ 932.701-932.7062.
+When law enforcement officers at the state or local level seize property for forfeiture, the Florida Contraband Forfeiture Act sets forth the procedural requirements for forfeiting contraband articles in Florida Statute §§ 932.701-932.7062.

 The law enforcement agencies that seize cash or other property in Manatee County, FL, include the Manatee County Sheriff’s Office, Bradenton Police Department, Bradenton Beach Police Department, Holmes Beach Police Department, Palmetto Police Department, and Florida Highway Patrol (FHP).